mauvaisetroupe/ckad-prepare-exam/03-application-observability-and-maintenance/01-understand-API-deprecations.md

 # Application observability and maintenance - Understand API deprecations

+## Preferred, Storaged version

+- Preferred, is the default version (retrieved by kubectc=l explain)
+- Storage version is the version in which an object is stored in etcd

 ## Find information about shortnames, api groups and version
 [//]: # (source 07/Lab – API Versions/Deprecations)